 MLIS in Library and Information Science with Emphasis in PK-12 Library Media Specialist, Certification

-In the Library Media Specialist emphasis area you will develop knowledge, skills, and abilities in school librarianship, culminating in a practicum or internship experience to help strengthen your skills and develop your professional networks.
+The University of Missouri’s Master’s Degree in Library and Information Science (MLIS) program prepares students to be leaders in the information professions.
+Our fully online program offers the only Master’s Degree in the state of Missouri that has been continuouslyaccredited by the American Library Association (ALA) since 1966/67In the PK-12 Library Media Specialist emphasis area you will develop knowledge, skills, and abilities in school librarianship, culminating in a practicum or internship experience to help strengthen your skills and develop your professional networks.
 Working with a faculty advisor, each student develops a customized program of study.
 Your degree will open an array of career options beyond school librarianship, including academic librarianship and public librarianship.

 Degree Requirements

-for Students Who Already Hold a Teaching Certificate
+For Students Who Already Hold a Teaching Certificate

 For students who already hold Missouri teaching certificates, the program consists of 39 credit hours, including 30 credits of required courses.
 Each student completes a three-credit school library practicum.
 Elective courses are selected in consultation with faculty advisers.